elki-project/elki-project.github.io/howto/java_api.md

 Preface
 -------

+You can easily use ELKI from Java - it has a [standard Java API](#PureJavaAPI).
+You will need to first load your data into a database (think of "data frames" in many other tools), then you can add an index to the data, and run an algorithm on this database.
+But note that some classes have ''many'' parameters, and since Java does not have default values and parameter constraints, using the ELKI-specific APIs does provide several advantages.

-While you can embed ELKI into your application, we currently do not (yet) recommend to do so.
-Instead, we recommend using the MiniGUI or the command line interface to run your experiments, even when writing custom extensions in Java.
+You can even embed ELKI into your application (if you accept the [AGPL-3 license](/license)), but we currently do not (yet) recommend to do so, because the API is still changing substantially.

+But in many cases, using the MiniGUI or the command line interface to run your experiments will be better, even when writing custom extensions in Java.
 If you want a custom output format, this is best done e.g. as a custom [ResultHandler](/releases/current/doc/de/lmu/ifi/dbs/elki/result/ResultHandler.html) or just by using the [ResultWriter](/releases/current/doc/de/lmu/ifi/dbs/elki/result/ResultWriter.html) and parsing the resulting files afterwards.
-But if your are brave, and you agree with [AGPL-3 license](/license), then you can of course use the [Pure Java API](#PureJavaAPI).

 The reasons why we recommend "loose coupling" with ELKI are: